DiegoOcsaCaceres/EduBotTablero/README.md

   # Panel de control con gráficos

-  This is a code bundle for Panel de control con gráficos. edu-bot-tablero-nine.vercel.app
+  This is a code bundle for Panel de control con gráficos: edu-bot-tablero-nine.vercel.app

   ## Running the code